rphuang/riot/README.md

 Currently, only the Kasa HS1xx smart plugs are supported.
 It includes followings.

-### RiotDevices
+### Riot.Phone
-The RiotDevices is a simple Android app to monitor and control the followings:
-* Monitor Raspberry Pi's CPU amd memory status.
-System commands, like reboot and shutdown, can also posted to the Pi.
-* View Kasa smart plugs (model HS1xx) status and control on/off of the plugs.
-* Control robotic PiCar (Adeept Mars PiCar)
+The Riot.Phone provides smartphone's sensor data via Riot web service.
+It also supports some actions that can be posted to the service to perform on the phone.

 ## RiotDevices - Android App
 The RiotDevices is a simple Android app to monitor and control devices via web service using RIOT HTTP protocol.
 The Android App is built with the Riot libraries and Xamarin Forms.
 It should be relative easy to make it work on iOS but had not tried on any IOS devices!!
+* Monitor the phone's sensors and device info
+* Start a web service on the phone to provide senor data remotely and some remote actions such as text to speech and vibrate
 * Monitor Raspberry Pi's CPU amd memory status.
 * Send system commands, like reboot and shutdown, can also posted to the Pi.
-* View Kasa smart plugs (model HS1xx) status
-* Control on/off of the switch, reboot the plug, and set led-off status.
+* View Kasa smart plugs (model HS1xx) status and control on/off of the switch, reboot the plug, and set led-off status.
 * Control robotic PiCar (Adeept Mars PiCar)
 * Video streaming via HTTP.